 Open House Wien (Open House Vienna) introduces you to some of the architectural jewels that may not feature quite so often on tourist maps.
 Each has its own attraction, whether innovative design, historical importance, or relevance to some prevailing issue of the day.

-So you might discover some of the public housing gems created during the 20th century, look inside a 19th-century factory once famous for its piano manufacture, or view a house built on stilts.
+So you might discover some of the public housing gems created during the 20th century, look inside a 19th-century factory once famous for its piano manufacture, or view futuristic buildings put up only recently.

 One year, I used the Open House opportunity to take a look at an early example of a council flat with a fitted kitchen (far more interesting than that perhaps sounds).